mariadb-corporation/mdbci/package/ruby.appimage/readme.md

 The resulting AppImage will be in the result sub-directory of the current working directory.

+You may pass the third argument — the type of the build to produce.
+Either AppImage or TGZ.

-You may pass the third argument — the version of the ruby interpreter to use.
+You may pass the fourth argument — the version of the ruby interpreter to use.
 If not directly specified the default version will be used.

+You may pass the fifth argument — the version of RockyLinux image to use during the build.
+Either 8 or 9.